-Item 5 - Fees and Compensation
+Item 4 - Services, Fees, and Compensation

-Added language clarifying an instance in which AEWM may be unable to convert a mutual fund share class to the lowest cost share class when there are limitations to share class eligibility, custodian restrictions, or additional fees/taxes that the conversion would trigger.
+- Added language clarifying potential limitations to Sponsor-chosen recordkeepers for Employee Retirement Income Security Act ("ERISA") plans. - Added language describing a program in which the client may participate in a Self-Directed Brokerage Account as part of their employer-sponsored retirement plan. - Added language clarifying an instance in which AEWM may be unable to convert a mutual fund share class to the lowest cost share class when there are limitations to share class eligibility, custodian restrictions, or additional fees/taxes that the conversion would trigger.